 Another option is to note disclose the program only.
 This option would be based on the fact that there are minimal incremental costs for free flights.
 The plane will be flying anyway.
 In addition, it is difficult to measure how many people will earn and actually take these free flights.
 The only possible cost might be if a paying customer is bumped.
 Given increased competition, it is unlikely that the planes will always be full and ABC might protect itself against this by only allowing the free flights on certain flights that might not normally ever reach capacity.
 Note, however, that part of the latest restructuring strategy is to increase network profitability, which means filling up each plane.
 This might result in paying passengers being bumped in the future and therefore a real cost.

-Conservative accounting (deferral of revenues) in this situation, along with full disclosure, would be prudent for the company.
+Conservative accounting (deferral of revenues) in this situation, along with full disclosure, would be prudent for the company for both the frequent flyer program and the "Fly 5, Fly Free" program.

 INTEGRATED CASES